ImZek11/dots/README.md

   ```
  **step 4:**

- **Just reboot as the installation prompts you or do some post configuration**
+ **Now you can safely reboot, as the installation prompts you when all the steps are completed by your choice!**